 Milk and milk products: Foods such as milk and milk products are nutrient dense and source of high-quality protein and micronutrients.
 It may also contain protein concentrates derived from these sources.

 Other ingredients: including those listed below may be used to improve the nutritional quality:

-- Digestible carbohydrates to increase energy density of foods.
+- Digestible carbohydrates to increase the energy density of foods.

-- Energy density shall be at least 4 kilo calories per gram on dry basis
+- Energy density shall be at least 4 kilocalories per gram on a dry basis

 - The product shall conform to the microbiological requirements of ‘Follow up formula’ given in Appendix B of the Food Safety and Standards (Food Products Standards and Food Additives) Regulations, 2011.